Tennessee Tornado

-The Tennessee Tornado is a roller coaster at Dollywood amusement park in Pigeon Forge, Tennessee, United States.
+Tennessee Tornado is a roller coaster at Dollywood amusement park in Pigeon Forge, Tennessee, United States.
 It debuted April 17, 1999, and was Dollywood's first major coaster expansion as well as one of Arrow Dynamics' last major coasters.
-The ride opened in a valley location previously occupied by Thunder Express, an Arrow Dynamics Mine Train roller coaster relocated from Six Flags St. Louis in 1989 and opened in 2002 at Magic Springs and Crystal Falls.
+The ride opened in a valley location previously occupied by Thunder Express, an Arrow Dynamics Mine Train roller coaster relocated from Six Flags St. Louis in 1989 and opened in 2002 at Magic Springs.

 History

 On June 30, 1998, Dollywood announced that Tennessee Tornado would be coming to the park.
 Arrow Dynamics was hired to build a newer Custom Looping Coaster.
 Vertical construction of the ride started in the fall of 1998 and was completed in early 1999.
 The Thunder Express station was also reused for the new ride.
 Tennessee Tornado would open to the public on April 17, 1999.